CentroNia/apalo4excel/README.md

 This project is licensed under the GNU General Public License version 3, see the file "LICENSE"

-The original source was licensed under the GNU General Public License version 2, see the file "LICENSE.JEDOX"
+The original source was licensed under the GNU General Public License version 2, see the file "LICENSE.PALO"

 This is a work in progress.